Boarding and alighting

 Please note there is no eating or drinking allowed on any vehicles.
 We do not want to inconvenience other customers with the possibility of creating soiled seating and other Health and Safety Hazards.

 Job Centre Plus Discount Cards

-If you are in receipt of a Job Centre Plus discount card you can travel for the child fare of £1 per journey on our network of buses and trams.
-This discount does not apply to 1 day , 3 day, weekly or monthly tickets.
+If you are in receipt of a Job Centre Plus discount card, you can travel for the child fare of £1.20 per journey on our network of buses and trams.
+This discount does not apply to 1 day, 3 days, weekly or monthly tickets.

-If you leave something on one of our buses or trams please contact one of the travel centres mentioned at the bottom of the page or on the contacts tab.
+If you leave something on one of our buses or trams please contact us by one of the methods mentioned at the bottom of the page or on the contacts tab.
 Our staff can let you know if the property has been found and handed in.
-All lost property is kept at our head office at Rigby Road.
+All lost property is kept at our Customer Centre on Market Street.
 Proof of identity is required when collecting items i.e. passport, driving licence, utility bill.
 There is a small administration charge (£1) payable when lost items are collected.

-Whilst there is no legal requirements to carry mobility scooters customers, we are keen to welcome customers who use one, whenever it is safe to do so.
+Whilst there are no legal requirements to carry mobility scooters customers, we are keen to welcome customers who use one, whenever it is safe to do so.